 Customization beyond CSS

 Customizing the stylesheets should suffice for most customization.
-However, there may be times when you need to insert certain style definitions or other elements beyond what is capable with CSS.
-The styles shown on this site are an example of this where Twitter Bootstrap style definitions are inserted in place of what the plugin generates.
+However, there may be times when you need to insert certain style definitions, specific HTML tags, other elements beyond what is already in the plugin or in the included stylesheets..

 Form filter hooks